Don't Doubt Your Horses is a participatory art project that encourages people to make horses.

 BIO

-Dan Wahl is an artist and writer from the prairie land of southwest Minnesota.
-For several decades he has been asking friends, acquaintances, and strangers, “Could you please draw me a horse?”
+I'm a public participatory artist, visual artist, and writer from the prairie land of southwest Minnesota.
+For many years I've been asking friends, acquaintances, and strangers, “Could you please draw me a horse?”

-Thank you, brave horse drawers.
-In fact, thank you to Creators everywhere who make themselves known, even if only for a few moments.
+- Thank you to artists everywhere who make themselves known, even if only for a few moments.

 - 1971 - Rode a horse at age 6.